Hypercellular graphs: partial cubes without $Q_3^-$ as partial cube minor: Properties of hypercellular graphs

 \begin{proposition} A connected subgraph $H$ of a hypercellular graph $G$ is convex (respectively, gated) if and only if the intersection of $H$ with each cell of $G$ is convex (respectively, gated). \end{proposition}

-\begin{proof} We closely follow the proof of Proposition 1 of~\cite{BaCh_cellular}.
+\begin{proof} We closely follow the proof of \cite[Proposition 1]{BaCh_cellular}.
 Necessity is evident: any cell $X$ of $G$ is convex and gated, therefore $X$ intersect each convex (respectively, gated) subgraph in a convex (respectively, gated) subgraph.

 As to the converse, in both cases we will first show that $H$ is convex.
 For two vertices $y,z$ we denote by $k(y,z):=d_H(y,z)$ the distance between $y$ and $z$ in $H$.
 Suppose the contrary and let $v,x$ be two vertices of $H$ minimizing $k(y,z)$ such that $I(v,x)$ is not included in $H$.
 Then there exists a shortest $(v,x)$-path $Q$ whose inner vertices do not belong to $H$.
 Let $P$ be any path of minimal length joining $v$ and $x$ inside $H$.
 We assert that $P$ is a shortest path of $G$.
 By the choice of $v,x$, the paths $P$ and $Q$ intersect only in $v$ and $x$.
 Let $u$ be a neighbor of $v$ in $P$.
 If $P$ were longer than $Q$, then $u\notin I(v,x)$, whence $v\in I(u,x)$.
 Since $k(u,x)<k(v,x)$, by the minimality in the choice of the pair $v,x$ we conclude that $Q\subset I(u,x)\subset H$, a contradiction.
 Thus $P$ is a shortest path of $G$.
 Let $w$ be the neighbor of $v$ in $Q$.
 If the vertices $w$ and $u$ have a common neighbor $y$ different from $v$, since $u,w\in I(v,x)$ and $y\in I(w,u)$, from the convexity of the interval $I(v,x)$ we conclude that $y\in I(v,x)$.
 This implies that $y\in I(w,x)\cap I(u,x)$.
 Since $I(u,x)\subset H$, we conclude that $y\in H$.
 Since $w\notin H$, the intersection of $H$ with the square $(v,u,y,w)$ (which is a cell of $G$) is not convex.
 This contradiction shows that $I(u,w)=\{ u,v,w\}$.
 Hence $I(u,w)\cap I(u,x)=\{ u\}$ and $I(w,u)\cap I(w,x)=\{ w\}$.
 On the other hand, the minimality in the choice of the pair $v,x$ implies that $I(x,u)\cap I(x,w)=\{ x\}$.
 Consequently, the triplet $x,u,w$ defines a metric triangle of $G$.
 By Proposition~\ref{metric_triangle}, this metric triangle $xuw$ is included in a cell $X$ of $G$.
 Since $X$ is convex and $v\in I(u,w)$, we obtain $v\in X$.
 But then $X\cap H$ is not convex because $v,x\in X\cap H$ and $w\in I(v,x)\setminus H$.
 This contradiction shows that $H$ is convex.